 - Trapping the weapon against the floor or a wall and then attacking the opponent’s wrist or arms to force a release.

 - Avoiding the strike and closing on the opponent.
 Typically the weapon is then grasped with one hand while the other hand is used to destabilize or throw the opponent.

 - Avoiding the strike and then directly attacking the opponent.
 Attacks could be to the extremities, the torso, or the face.
-This is intended to cause the opponent to think about their injury and to therefore lose focus on their grasp of the weapon, which can now more readily be removed.
+This is intended to cause the opponent to think about his or her injury and to lose focus on the grasp of the weapon, which can now more readily be removed.

 The Tensoku Ryu Jo Yondan Kata employs a Jo Dori.
 See if you can find it while you study this form.

-Jo Nage refers to using a Jo to throw an opponent.
-This can be accomplished by using your own weapon, or by grasping and using the weapon of an opponent.
-In some cases Jo Nage is no different than other Nage you already may have learned, but it involves grasping or trapping the opponent’s weapon (if any) to ensure it cannot be used to strike you.
-In this sense it employs Nage but with weapons awareness as an underlying conceptual element to the throw.
+Jo Nage refers to using a Jo weapon to throw an opponent.
+This can be accomplished by using your weapon, or by grasping and using the weapon of an opponent.
+In some cases, Jo Nage is no different than other Nage you already may have learned, but it involves grasping or trapping the opponent’s weapon (if any) to ensure it cannot be used to strike you.
+In this sense, it employs Nage but with weapons awareness as an underlying conceptual element to the throw.

 You will want to keep two things in mind during Jo Nage.
 First, the conflict is not over simply because you have initiated a throw.
 You must consider a follow-up action of some kind, whether this involves an escape, a lock, or a strike.
-You cannot simply allow your opponent to regain their structure.
+You cannot simply allow your opponent to regain his or her structure.